intel-lab-lkp/linux/Documentation/filesystems/resctrl.rst

   mbm_total_bytes:0=e;1=e
   mbm_local_bytes:0=e;1=e

-h.
+i.
 Read the events mbm_total_bytes and mbm_local_bytes of the default group.
 There is no change in reading the events with the assignment.
 ::